Aliases for CALM2 Gene

 GeneCards Summary for CALM2 Gene

-CALM2 (Calmodulin 2 (Phosphorylase Kinase, Delta)) is a Protein Coding gene.
+CALM2 (Calmodulin 2) is a Protein Coding gene.
 Diseases associated with CALM2 include Long Qt Syndrome 15 and Long Qt Syndrome 1.
-Among its related pathways are Calcineurin-regulated NFAT-dependent transcription in lymphocytes and DAG and IP3 signaling.
+Among its related pathways are ICos-ICosL Pathway in T-Helper Cell and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include calcium ion binding and protein domain specific binding.
-An important paralog of this gene is CABP2.
+An important paralog of this gene is CALM3.

 UniProtKB/Swiss-Prot for CALM2 Gene